loveychauhan/Advance-JavaScript/README.md

 <h3>Promise.race(iterable):</h3> Returns the value of the first promise to settle (resolve or reject).
 <h3>Promise.any(iterable):</h3> Returns the first resolved promise.
 If all promises reject, it returns an AggregateError.
 <br/>
-<i style="font-size:14px">Read Promise Api js code to understand with exaple <a href ="https://github.com/loveychauhan/Advance-JavaScript/blob/main/08%20promise%20api/app.js">app.js</a></i>
+<i style="font-size:14px">Read Promise Api js code to understand with example <a href ="https://github.com/loveychauhan/Advance-JavaScript/blob/main/08%20promise%20api/app.js">app.js</a></i>

 <h2>Async Await</h2>
 The async and await keywords in JavaScript enable you to write asynchronous code that's easier to read and maintain.